queue-miscreant/chatango-client/README.md

 * __KNOWN ERRORS__
 * Random segfaults on startup.
 Running a second time seems to resolve it
 * For certain terminal widths, coloring algorithm makes colors fail.
 	* Widths greater than 40 seem to be okay.

 ## v2.Something *2016/1/26*
 * Refined chat window drawing
 	* Scrolls when new lines are needed instead of doing total redraws
 * Moved some variables around
 	* This includes running credentials pulling on import of the bot
 * Added mouse click support on links

 ## v2.1 *2015/11/15*
 * Added formatting selector (F4)
 	* No way to display the color aside from using a GTK window, which I refuse to do
 * Fixed long-string drawing on text input
 	* Previously, too-long strings would cause a curses error
 * Changed credentials file to JSON format
 	* It's easy to read from

 ## v2.0 *2015/11/14*
 * Updated chlib.py from git <https://github.com/cellsheet/chlib>
 * Updated various input-pulling methods
 	* They now pull from the curses screen, and are descended from a single class
 * Fixed various drawing methods
 * Unicode display/input support
-	* 	previously multi-byte characters would cause addstr to fail
+	* Previously multi-byte characters would cause addstr to fail

 ## v1.4.2 *2015/11/12*
 * Added numbers to links display